 Nephrologists may recommend a kidney transplant if your child develops irreversible kidney damage due to acute or chronic glomerulonephritis.
 Often, glomerulonephritis does not return after a kidney transplant.

-Our doctors can discuss whether this treatment may benefit your child and can refer you to a transplantation center if you are interested in learning more about the procedure.
+Our doctors can discuss whether this treatment may benefit your child and can refer you to experts at our Transplant Institute if you are interested in learning more about the procedure.